 The Office of Graduate Studies will maintain an inclusive and welcoming environment that values differences in thought and mission.
 We will promote equity and fairness to best support graduate education.

 The Office of Graduate Studies will provide campus-wide leadership, as well as resources and support, to promote the success of students and their graduate programs.

 The Office of Graduate Studies will provide and facilitate curricular and professional development opportunities for students and mentors that enhance a commitment to continuous improvement and life-long learning.

 Using continuous quality improvement practices, the Office of Graduate Studies will proactively lead in the use of best practices for student success and transparency of data and information.

 Flexible curricula ensure Mizzou’s graduate students are equipped with the knowledge and skills necessary to meet the challenges of a dynamic workforce.
 Beyond coursework, our graduate degree programs offer professional development to help students hone their workplace-ready skills.
 Pick any discipline, and employers will tell you Mizzou’s advanced degree holders add value to the workplace.

 See How Mizzou Measures Up

 As the state’s first land-grant institution, Mizzou’s research mission is tightly connected to teaching, outreach, service and economic development.
-By graduation, Mizzou students are prepared to conduct transdisciplinary and interdisciplinary research in academic, government and industry settings.
+By graduation, Mizzou students are prepared to conduct transdisciplinary and interdisciplinary research in academic, government, not-for-profit, and industry settings.
 Many of our graduates have become leaders in their chosen disciplines.

 More About Interdisciplinary Opportunities